william-coulter/ical4j-timezone-recurrence-bug/README.md

 1. Set local time to `AEDT` (+11:00) e.g with `sudo date 1104134524`.
 2. Run the project (`java -jar target/ical4j-example-1.0-SNAPSHOT.jar`).

+Note, you can set your datetime back to the current time on your machine with `sudo sntp -sS time.apple.com`.

 Observed output:

 ```